-Women globally participate less in the formal economy and earn less than men on average for the same work, while being overrepresented in low-paying, precarious and unsafe occupations. ix Women also often take on more (unpaid) care responsibilities, leaving them with less time to work (more).
+Women globally participate less in the formal economy and earn less than men on average for the same work, while being overrepresented in low-paying, precarious and unsafe occupations. \ Women also often take on more (unpaid) care responsibilities, leaving them with less time to work (more).
 Moreover, women have less access to (financial) institutions and services.

-- protect and promote women's right to work, and ensure equal access to decent paid employment, entrepreneurship and innovation, by, inter alia, combating gender stereotypes, discrimination and exclusion, countering gender segregation, promoting an equal division of care responsibilities through, inter alia, paid parental leave, adequate public and affordable childcare provision, and appropriate policies on flexible working hours.x - ratify the ILO 190 Convention, which requires member states to ensure accessible, safe, fair and effective procedures for violence and harassment in and around the workplace, and ILO Convention 189, for the protection of domestic workers, in addition to implementing the other ILO Conventions. - invest in quality education for girls and women in all their diversity, including evidence-based sex education, and education on sexual and reproductive health and rights, to prevent forced labor, financial dependency and poverty. - invest in programs that give women and girls insight in and understanding of, access to, and control over their finances, income, resources, credit, capital and assets at all levels. - provide women and girls in all their diversity with equal, free and fair access to institutions and (financial) services, and full, meaningful and effective participation in decision-making, control and ownership at all levels within (financial) institutions.
+- protect and promote women's right to work, and ensure equal access to decent paid employment, entrepreneurship and innovation, by, inter alia, combating gender stereotypes, multiple and intersecting forms of discrimination, exploitation and exclusion (including Afrophobiaxi), countering gender segregation, promoting an equal division of care responsibilities through, inter alia, paid parental leave, adequate public, accessible and affordable childcare provision, and appropriate policies on flexible working hours.xii - ratify the ILO 190 Convention, which requires member states to ensure accessible, safe, fair and effective procedures for violence and harassment in and around the workplace, and ILO Convention 189, for the protection of domestic workers, in addition to implementing the other ILO Conventions. - invest in quality education for girls and women in all their diversity, including evidence-based sex education, and education on sexual and reproductive health and rights, to prevent forced (child) labor, financial dependency and poverty. - invest in programs that give women and girls insight in and understanding of, access to, and control over their finances, income, resources, credit, capital and assets at all levels. - provide women and girls in all their diversity with equal, free and fair access to institutions and (financial) services, and full, meaningful and effective participation in decision-making, control and ownership at all levels within (financial) institutions.

 3. Eliminate (online and technology-facilitated) sexual and gender-based violence (SGBV) and discrimination.

-Poverty is linked to SGBV: women and girls living in poverty are more at risk of discrimination, exclusion, child marriages, domestic or intimate partner violence, sexual exploitation, and human trafficking, and have fewer opportunities to escape these situations. \i In addition, economic violence, such as not being allowed to work or to have access to a bank account, and financial oppression are forms of SGBV\\ii with a significant impact or women's financial position and livelihood. \iii
+Poverty is linked to SGBV: women and girls living in poverty are more at risk of multiple and intersecting forms of discrimination, exclusion, child marriages, domestic or intimate partner violence, sexual exploitation, child labour and human trafficking, and have fewer opportunities to escape these situations.
+XiII In addition, economic violence, such as not being allowed to work or to have access to a bank account, and financial oppression are forms of SGBVXIV with a significant impact or women's financial position and livelihood.XV